Churchill magazine

 • Look at external walls to see if there are any cracks or crumbling bricks, or if any airbricks are blocked by earth or leaves.

-• Ask a neighbour if you can see your roof from their window to check for any missing or damaged tiles.
+• Ask a neighbour if you can look at your roof from their window to check for any missing or damaged tiles.

 • Look out for torn coverings to flat roofs, broken chimney pots or missing pointing.

-• Clear guttering of leaves and other debris and don't ignore dripping overflow pipes.
+• Twice a year, clear guttering of leaves and other debris, or you could face issues with drainage.
+Don't ignore dripping overflow pipes.

 • Look closely for splits and cracks in guttering and pipes.